Start a commercial cleaning business and make an excellent living in a recession-proof service niche that is always in demand.

 Start a commercial cleaning business

 If you have the startup resources to launch a commercial cleaning business from day one, you should consider doing that and skip the residential cleaning niche.
 There is much more money for less hassle in commercial cleaning.
-Residential cleaning jobs tend to max out in the range of $125 – 150 for a monthly total of $300.
-Commercial cleaning jobs can be an average of $3k monthly.
-So it would take 10 residential jobs and all the complexity that goes with implementing them compared to one job with one crew for the 3k.
+Residential cleaning jobs tend to max out at a daily limit.
+Commercial cleaning jobs can be an average 10 times as much!
+So it could take 10 residential jobs and all the complexity that goes with implementing them compared to one possible job with one crew for a commercial cleaning job.